-Baseball and Softball Prospects... create your online profile with Bird Dog Scout, learn the recruiting process, access our sports management technology to assist in your athletic recruiting goals, know which college coaches are looking at your Profile.
+Baseball and Softball Prospect create your online profile with Bird Dog Scout, learn the recruiting process, answering your recruiting questions!

 Find the schools that are the best fit for you; all for a one time fee (High School level), no extra costs or monthly fees!

 SAT/ACT Test Scores

 We take athletes AND parents through the recruiting process, answering you recruiting quetions!

 ATTENTION College players looking for a Collegiate Summer Baseball League or team for the summer, place yourself in front of CSBL coaches!

 The recruitment process is similar to that of the Major League Draft, a high school athlete is taking the next step in his career.The National Collegiate Athletic Association (NCAA) places restrictions on the coaches that are trying to convince athletes to play for them and attend their university more

 "The Draft" also known as "The First Year Player Draft" is a Major League Baseball event where all the Major League teams take turns picking eligible high school and college baseball players.
 The Draft takes place every June; the club with the worst record the season before gets to select first. more